Natural patterns and human responses in Daniel Minter’s Universe of Freedom Making

 The traditions—West African, Bahian, indigenous North American—are distinctive but also very complementary.
 Both can happen at the same time: difference and union.
 On the black and brown tip, Minter begins by recalling his childhood.

 When I grew up, we did not have strong connections to the indigenous community, though one of my aunts was indigenous.
-My uncle had married a woman from, I think, North Carolina.
+My uncle married a woman from, I think, North Carolina.
 She was indigenous, and we used to love talking to her because her name was so long.
 We tried to remember her whole name but we just called her Aunt Ken.

 I say that to say there has always been an underlying relationship but it's been difficult because we were striving for assimilation and they were also striving for assimilation.
 We were resisting slavery and subjugation and they were resisting colonization.
 Those forces were acting on our relationships with each other, so it's been fraught.
 However, when those external forces were put aside, there was generally a connection.